LOT Polish Airlines Flight 5055: Accident summary

-The flight to San Francisco via New York City took off from runway 33 at Okęcie Airport at 10:18 AM CET.
+The flight to San Francisco via New York City took off from runway 33 at Okęcie Airport at 10:18 AM CEST.
 The crew was cleared to climb to 31000 ft, on a course set to Grudziądz VHF omnidirectional range (VOR), which was reached at 26500 ft.
 Soon after Flight 5055 took off from Warsaw, the crew was instructed by air traffic control (ATC) to climb to an altitude of 18000 ft as quickly as possible: